Hilbert series of Parallelogram Polyominoes: Gorenstein parallelogram polyominoes

 \begin{Corollary} Let $\PP \subseteq [m,n]$ be a parallelogram polyomino with S-property, let $R_0,\ldots, R_l$ be the maximal rectangles of $\PP$ having single squares $S_0,S_1,\ldots S_l$ of sizes $t_1 \times t_1,\ldots, t_l \times t_l$, respectively.
 For any $i \in {1,\ldots, l}$ let $c_i=\sum_{j=1}^i t_j$.
 Then, we have $V(S_{i})\cap V(S_{i+1})=(c_i,c_i)$ and $m=n=c_l$.
 Moreover $\PP$ is well-shortenable. \end{Corollary} \begin{proof} From Lemma \ref{lem:singles} we have that $V(S_0)=[(0,0),(t_1,t_1)]$ and $\PP$ is shortenable.
 Let $\PP_1=\PP\setminus R_0$.
 From Lemma \ref{lem:singles} applied to $\PP_1$, we obtain that $S_1$ is such that $V(S_1)=[(t_1,t_1),(c_2,c_2)]$.
 We recursively consider the polyomino $\PP_i$ obtained from from $\PP_{i-1}$ by removing the rectangle $R_i$ and we obtain from Lemma \ref{lem:singles}.that $V(S_{i+1})=[(c_i,c_i),(c_{i+1},c_{i+1})]$.
 The polyomino $\PP_l$ is a square, that is $c_l=m=n$ and $\PP$ is well-shortenable. \end{proof}

 Now we prove the main theorem of this section. \begin{Theorem} Let $\PP$ be a parallelogram polyomino.
 The following are equivalent: \begin{itemize} \item[(i)] $\PP$ is Gorenstein; \item[(ii)] $\PP$ has the $S$-property. \end{itemize} \end{Theorem} \begin{proof} (i)$\Rightarrow$(ii).
 From Lemma \ref{GtoWS}, we have that $\PP$ is well shortenable.
-Moreover, from the proof of Lemma \ref{GtoWS} it arises that all of the polyominoes in the derived sequence are Gorenstein, that is they have square bounding boxes.
-In particular $\PP \subset [(0,0),(n,n)]$.
+Moreover, from the proof of Lemma \ref{GtoWS} it arises that all of the polyominoes in the derived sequence are Gorenstein, that is they have square bounding boxes due to the pureness of the poset.
+In particular, $\PP \subset [(0,0),(n,n)]$.

 First, we show that the single rectangle $R$ of $R_0$ is a square.
 Let $P$ be the poset of the join-irreducible elements of $\PP$.
 Assume that

 with $s \neq t$.
 Hence $\min V(\PP_1)=(s,t)$ and in $P$ we have $v_{s}\leq h_{t+1}$.
 This gives that the two chains